Eulogy Example with Free Eulogy Template

 I always end with the date they passed and how, for example, in their own home surrounded by family.
 You could also conclude by using three or four words to express what they were like, for example, they were a kind, compassionate, thoughtful, and loving person who will be sadly missed by all those who knew and loved them.

-Do you have any tips for staying composed when delivering an emotional Eulogy?
+Do you have any tips for staying composed when delivering an emotional eulogy?

 Write it down and practice beforehand by reading it out loud while timing yourself.
 Type and print the eulogy out so someone can read it in case you get too emotional.
 When delivering it, breathing slowly and speaking slowly will help you stay composed.